Frequently Asked Questions

 We would suggest that you pay your Caregiver by direct bank transfer.
 We would not recommend that you pay them in cash.

-Board and lodging – we would ask that the Caregiver has access to her own bedroom with a comfortable bed and space to keep a few clothes while she is with you.
-A separate bathroom and TV are not necessary, however many Caregivers now request WIFI.
+Board and lodging: we would ask that the Caregiver has access to their own bedroom with a comfortable bed and space to keep a few clothes while they are with you.
+A separate bathroom and TV are not necessary, however many Caregivers now request Wi-Fi.
 We would also ask that the Caregiver is provided with three meals a day during their stay.

 Most of our Caregivers will be prepared to get up in the night if you need them, but it is generally assumed that they are there for emergency and security.
-If you do need help they can make a small extra charge for night calls, we suggest these are limited to a maximum of two calls a night to ensure they can work effectively during the day.
-If further calls are likely we can discuss whether a night sitter might be appropriate.
+If you do need help they can make a small extra charge for night calls — we suggest these are limited to a maximum of two calls a night.
+If further calls are likely, we can discuss whether a night sitter might be appropriate.

 Caregivers will charge double on a statutory bank holiday.